ruzicka02/pixelartconv/README.md

     python paconv [file_name] [width] [height]
 ```

 if target width/height is not selected, the file will be 16 x 16 by default.
 Resulting image will be generated in the root directory as `result.png`.
-There will also be an upscaled version to 512 x 512 named `result_scaled.png`.
+There will also be an upscaled version with height approximately equal to 512 pixels (so that the upscale factor is a whole number) named `result_scaled.png`.
+This generates only in case where this upscale would have an effect (when the factor is at least 2).